isokissa/alleswisser/README.md

   parameter.
 * *question* -> text of the question
 * *answerYes* -> final answer in case of "yes"
+* *answerNo* (read-only) -> final answer in case of "no".
+Used only to help the view render the form again without datamap lookup, in case of error.

 ### "answer" action